jaolimadev/jaolimadev/README.md

 ### Olá, Site!
 Sejam muito bem vindos(as)!
 PT-BR

-**📟 I'm a Software Engineer student from Brazil 🇧🇷...**
+**📟 I'm a Software Engineer student from Brazil 🇧🇷**

- - 🧠 Here we support Open Source!
+ - 🧠 I do Open Source!

 #### Find me at:
 <div>